dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 ### Step 4: Making use of Jekyll templates

 It is not feasible to copy this code to every other blog post.
 That is the reason why we are creating a template.
 Create a new ```html``` file inside **_includes** folder, name it **disqus.html** paste the above code inside it and save.
-Now you can call this file anywhere in your Jekyll website with the following liquid tag.
+Now you can call this file anywhere in your Jekyll website with the following liquid tag to show Jekyll blog comments.

 <pre>{% raw %}{% include disqus.html %}{% endraw %}</pre>